astaade/pet_project/README.md

 # *About Project and Branches*
   *QUIZ APPLICATION*

 This Python project is a simple quiz application with a graphical user interface (GUI) built using Tkinter.
-The quiz covers four topics: Computers, Maths, Science, and General Knowledge, each with three questions.
+The quiz covers topics relating mathematics,cyber,Bigdata,Simple coding and some riddles.

 The program initializes with a window titled "Quiz App" where users can select a topic from a dropdown menu.
 Upon selection, a question and its corresponding options are displayed.
 Users can choose an option by clicking the buttons provided, and upon selection, a message box appears indicating whether the answer is correct or incorrect.